pukiwiki/pukiwiki/README.en.txt

     The document data is stored in the "wiki" directory. (default setting) Please make a backup of your "wiki" directory.
-    And, if necessary, also make backups of the other directories - namely, "attach" , "backup", "counter", "cache", "diff" and "trackback" with default setting.
+    And, if necessary, also make backups of the other directories - namely, "attach" , "backup", "counter", "cache", and "diff" with default setting.

 HOW TO CREATE PAGE